- Written by Dr.Mehmet Demircioglu

 Avoid heavy exercise after a hair transplant before bed in the early recovery period.
 Exercise can increase sweating and make the scalp feel more irritated.
 If you are unsure when to return to training, use the exercise article for activity timing and follow the wider aftercare rules from your clinic.

 Avoid sexual activity in the very early period if it creates sweating, pressure, or accidental contact with the scalp.
-The point is not moral advice.
-It is about protecting the recipient area from friction and heat, which is the same pressure-and-friction rule that applies to sex after hair transplant.
+This is not moral advice.
+I am trying to protect the recipient area from friction and heat, which follows the same pressure and friction rule that applies to sex after hair transplant.

 Avoid hot rooms when possible.
 Heat can increase sweating, swelling, and discomfort.
 If the weather is very warm, plan the room carefully and keep the bedding light, because a sweaty pillow can tempt you to rub or adjust the scalp repeatedly.